James’ Programming / Systems Developer Career

 What do you enjoy most about your job, your career?

-What was the biggest inspirations for your career?
+What were the biggest inspirations for your career?

 Knowing I could eventually figure out most anything given time and perseverance.